HEnquist/camilladsp/websocket.md

 {"SetConfig":{"result":"Ok"}}
 ```

-## Secure websocket
+## Secure websocket, wss://
-The websocket server also supports loading an identity from a .pfx file.
+By compiling with the optional feature `secure-websocket`, the websocket server also supports loading an identity from a .pfx file.
 This is enabled by providing the two optional parameters "cert" and "pass", where "cert" is the path to the .pfx-file containing the identity, and "pass" is the password for the file.
 How to properly generate the identity is outside the scope of this readme, but for simple tests a self-signed certificate can be used.